MarvinKlar/SoftwareUpdater/README.md

 ## Bugs, issues or simply nice ideas

-If you have any trouble using the software or missing any feature, let me know about that:
+If you have any trouble using the software or missing any feature, let me know about that (in english or german):
 Issues, bugs: https://github.com/MarvinKlar/SoftwareUpdater/issues
 Questions, feature requests or feedback: marvin.klar@yahoo.de
 (I commonly respond/react within minutes - it should never take more than 12 hours)